Multimodal Diffusion Transformer with Memory Bank for Scalable Long-Duration Talking Video Generation: Experiment

 \subsection{Ablation Study}

-In this section, we analyze the impact of different fusion schemes as illustrated in~\cref{fig:schemes} on guidance using reference portrait and audio.
-Specifically, for analyzing \textit{Siamese Fusion}, we have to design Siamese transformers for both reference portrait and audio to produce guidance for each block of the backbone.
-For the reference portrait, we leverage a DiT model pre-trained on ImageNet.
-For the audio, we define a transformer whose blocks are equipped with two-layer MLPs.
-The parameters of these transformers are simultaneously updated during training.
-We conduct experiments on the HDTF dataset using the LetsTalk-B model to validate the impact of different fusion schemes.
+In this section, we analyze the impact of different fusion schemes as illustrated in Fig.~\ref{fig:schemes} on guidance using reference portrait and audio.

 \textbf{Analysis on the Reference Portrait Fusion} Portrait consistency is crucial to the portrait image animation task and highly relevant to the portrait fusion scheme used.
-We evaluate the synthesis quality of portrait fusion using three schemes, and the quantitative results are shown in~\cref{tab:abla_portrait}. \textit{Symbiotic Fusion} almost surpasses the other two schemes, realizing better portrait consistency and video quality.
-Besides, while \textit{Siamese Fusion} produces comparable results, it introduces additional parameters (\ie siamese transformer) and complicates the learning task.
+We evaluate the synthesis quality of portrait fusion using three schemes, and the quantitative results are shown in Table~\ref{tab:abla_portrait}. \textit{Symbiotic Fusion} almost surpasses the other two schemes, realizing better portrait consistency and video quality.
+Besides, while \textit{Siamese Fusion} produces comparable results, it introduces additional parameters (\emph{i.e.} siamese transformer) and complicates the learning task.

 \textbf{Analysis on the Driven Audio Fusion} The way we fuse audio affects both audio-animation alignment and diversity.
-Audio-animation alignment refers to specific visual cues~\cite{zhang2023sadtalker} (\eg facial muscle and lip motions), whereas the diversity is related to the speech-agnostic motions (\eg blinking and neck moving) that often appear as unconscious actions.
+Audio-animation alignment refers to specific visual cues~\cite{zhang2023sadtalker} (e.g., facial muscle and lip motions), whereas the diversity is related to the speech-agnostic motions (e.g., blinking and neck moving) that often appear as unconscious actions.
 We observe that diversity mainly comes from the transformer backbone during denoising.
 Thus, we aim to fuse the audio to achieve alignment while preserving the backbone's inherent diversity.
-Quantitative results in~\cref{tab:abla_audio} indicate that \textit{Direct Fusion} outperforms the other schemes in establishing the correspondence between audio and animation.
-To validate the impact of different fusion schemes on diversity, we serve LetsTalk as an unconditional video generator\footnote{Filling audio embeddings with $0$ for fusion.} and compare the diversity of character actions in the generated videos.
-The results in~\cref{fig:Audio} demonstrate that the deeper the fusion compactness, the more static the generated video.
-The tightest \textit{Symbiotic Fusion} generates a portrait with almost no motions, \textit{Siamese Fusion} produces slight motions, while the least tight \textit{Direct Fusion} we adopt results in natural motions.
+Quantitative results in Table~\ref{tab:abla_audio} indicate that \textit{Direct Fusion} outperforms the other schemes in establishing the correspondence between audio and animation.
+Taken together with the results in Table~\ref{tab:abla_portrait}, these observations further support our asymmetric design choice: \textit{Symbiotic Fusion} is more suitable for the reference portrait, where tighter visual interaction benefits portrait consistency, whereas \textit{Direct Fusion} is more effective for the driving audio, where explicit conditioning better preserves audio-animation alignment and motion diversity.